 Two cans of craft beer

 I found some large stones and brought them home, they looked like they could of been part of an old cottage.
 It took some time, a lot of collecting and rearranging but I was able to fit them into a stone circle.

-Then I bought some white smooth pebbles from a hardware store and added them underneath the iron cast bowl, I bought that from Amazon for about £45
+Then I bought some white smooth pebbles from a hardware store and added them underneath the iron cast bowl.

 Finally I added some gemstone and random pieces of things I’d collected over the years like old coins, smooth tile pieces and shells I’d found on the beach.
 I had a bowl of little gemstones for so long and they were just sat collecting dust.
 I thought this was a beautiful way of showcasing them.

-Finally, I just wanted to add that I love watching the fire and every so often you get a glimmer from a gemstone and it catches your eye in a brilliant way.
+Finally, I just wanted to add that I love watching the fire and every so often you get a glimmer from a gemstone and it catches your eye in the most stunning way.

-This was a special project to me, I hope you enjoyed.
+This was a special project to me, I hope you enjoyed it.
 Let me know what you think in the comments below.